-Macao is a separate customs territory.
-Over the years, Macao has been striving to deepen its business and trade connections with Mainland China, the European Union (EU), PSCs and Southeast Asia, among other regions, as well as participating in and contributing to the “Belt and Road” construction.
-Particularly, the city plays a unique and significant role as a hub to propel the implementation of the “dual circulation” strategy.
+As a separate customs territory, over the years, Macao has been striving to strengthen its business and trade connections with Mainland China, the European Union, Portuguese-speaking countries, Southeast Asia, and other regions, as well as participating in and contributing to the construction of the “Belt and Road” Initiative.
+Particularly, the city has a unique role and outstanding advantages in serving as the intersection of domestic and international “dual circulation” strategy.

 Economic Partnership with Mainland China

-- Mainland China is Macao’s largest trading partner.
-In 2020, the trade volume between Macao and the Mainland totalled MOP29.23 billion, accounting for 28.3% of Macao’s total external merchandise trade.
+Mainland China is Macao’s second largest trading partner.
+In 2022, the volume of merchandise trade between Macao and the Mainland totalled MOP 43.76 billion, accounting for 28.5% of Macao’s total external merchandise trade.

-- In 2019, the flow of inward direct investment from the Mainland to Macao amounted to MOP7.95 billion, while the flow of direct investment from Macao to the Mainland amounted to MOP4.07 billion.
+- The stock of foreign direct investment from the Mainland to Macao amounted to MOP 89.92 billion.
+The stock of foreign direct investment from Macao to the Mainland amounted to MOP 75.62 billion.

 - The Mainland and Macao Closer Economic Partnership Arrangement (CEPA) has been implemented since 2004 and has undergone several supplementary amendments to enrich the contents.
 At present, CEPA mainly covers four areas: